-Item # Item contents Chapter/Exhibit Page of the Shares) Sections 5 (Offering Dates), Exhibit I 6 (Participation in the Plan), and 7 (Grant of Option on Enrollment) Circumstances under which the offer may be 28 (1.7 Termination or Amendment of the ESPP), and 5.1.4.
-Part II - Section B 30 (2.5 Termination of Employment of Participating Employees) Exhibit I Section 12 (Termination of Employment) 5.1.5.
-5. Possibility to reduce subscriptions and the manner for refunding excess amount paid by applicants.
-Part II - Section B 29 - 30 (2.4 Discontinuance of Participation of Participating Employees) Exhibit I Section 13 (Return of Payroll Deductions) .1.6.
+Item # Item contents Chapter/Exhibit Page of the Shares) Sections 5 (Offering Dates), Exhibit I 6 (Participation in the Plan), and 7 (Grant of Option on Enrollment) 5.1.4.
+Circumstances under which the offer may be revoked or suspended and whether revocation can occur after dealing has begun.
+Part II - Section B 31 (1.7 Termination or Amendment of the ESPP), and 33 (2.5 Termination of Employment of Participating Employees) Exhibit I Section 12 (Termination of Employment) 5.1.5.
+Possibility to reduce subscriptions and the manner for refunding excess amount paid by applicants.
+Part II - Section B 33 (2.4 Discontinuance of Participation of Participating Employees) Exhibit I Section 13 (Return of Payroll Deductions) 5.1.6.
 Minimum and/or maximum amount of application.
-Part II - Section B 26 - 27 (1.2 Shares Offered Under the ESPP), and 5.1.6.
-28 - 29 (2.2 Participation of Eligible Employees) Exhibit I 10 (Limitations on Shares to be Purchased)
+Part II - Section B 30 (1.2 Shares Offered Under the ESPP), and 32 (2.2 Participation of Eligible Employees) Exhibit I 10 (Limitations on Shares to be Purchased) 5.1.7.
+Period during which an application may be Part II - Section B 33 (2.4 Discontinuance of